 Well, it is one of the most important public holidays in India, and it is called "Diwali".
 It is also known as the Festival of Lights.
 It typically falls between October and November, and it's celebrated for five days.

-During Diwali, people light up their houses and streets with candles, lanterns, and colorful lights.
-They also burst firecrackers, exchange gifts and sweets with each other, and perform prayer ritual, to honor the goddess of wealth, Lakshmi.
+During Diwali, people light up their houses and streets with candles, lanterns, and colourful lights.
+They also burst firecrackers, exchange gifts and sweets with each other, and perform prayer rituals, to honour the goddess of wealth, Lakshmi.

 What you do during this holiday: